AlexWaygood/typeshed-stats/examples/example.md

 ### Package status: *out of date*

 These stubs are out of date.
-In CI, stubtest tests these stubs against an older version of this package than the latest that's available.
+In typeshed's CI, [stubtest](https://mypy.readthedocs.io/en/stable/stubtest.html) tests these stubs against an older version of the runtime package than the latest that's available.

 ### Upload status: *uploaded*